Moooooin/CS50/README.md

 ## About CS50

 [CS50](https://cs50.harvard.edu/) is Harvard University's introduction to computer science.
 It covers a broad range of topics including algorithms, software development, web development, and more.
 It's free for everyone and I highly recommend taking it.
+Feel free to explore my projects and take inspiration, but please do not copy anything!

 ## Projects